-Durham, North Carolina is a big city with a population of 251,761 residents.
-Durham is known to be an ethnically diverse city.
-The two most common races are White (48%) and Black or African American (40%).
+Durham is a big city located in the state of North Carolina.
+The city has a population of 251,761 inhabitants.
+Individuals of White (48%) and Black or African American (40%) backgrounds make up a significant portion of the population of the city.
 If you are a young adult or student, you might be pleased to know that the average age of all Durham residents is 33.

-Conveniently located amenities and interesting attractions are a great way to continuously enjoy Durham on a regular basis.
-Knowing that there are an abundance of amenities and things to do can ensure that you always have access to nearby grocery stores, restaurants and coffee shops.
+Location, location, location - those 3 words empasize the significance of the location of any property and are possibly the three most important words in your search for a new place to live.
+Fortunately, in Durham, there are an abundance of amazing local amenities and other interesting things to do.
+These include grocery stores, coffee shops, places to eat and parks.
 Here are some of the more popular things to do in Durham: Sarah P. Duke Gardens, DPAC - Durham Performing Arts Center, and Museum of Life + Science.

 There are many factors that go into deciding if an area is the right fit for your lifestyle.
 Certain “must haves” like low crime, great schools and nearby amenities are all at the top of most people's lists.
-But before even considering if those options are available, most people will need to know if the real estate in Durham is actually affordable.
+But before even considering if those options are attainable, we'll need to know if the real estate in Durham is actually affordable.
 Median real estate prices in Durham come in at $183,900, which is 17.1% higher than the North Carolina average.
 The home price to income ratio compares the median home prices to the median household income.
 In Durham, the home price to income ratio is 3.5, which is 6.1% higher than the North Carolina average.
-For most people, purchasing a new home is the biggest investment they will make in their lifetime.
-Taking a look at overall real estate appreciation rates in Durham will offer some insight into determining if your home purchase will be a solid investment for years to come.
-In Durham, the year-over-year appreciation rates were 11.1%, and the 5 year appreciation rates came in at 6.6%.

 |Average one way commute||23min||24min||26min|

 |Workers who drive to work||74.6%||81.1%||76.4%|